1995parham/dotfiles/README.md

 sudo systemctl enable v2ray
 ```

-You can configure it by many ways in `/usr/local/etc/v2ray/config.json` but here is my sample.
+You can configure it by many ways in `/usr/local/etc/v2ray/config.json` but here is my example.

 ```yaml
 {